mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 We omitted variables associated with each state and outputs associated with each transition for visual clarity.

 Notice that we use verbs as state names (as a popular robotics FSM library [SMACH](http://wiki.ros.org/smach) does).
-This is because we define the states based on distinct actions each state is performing, which are triggered by outputs emitted from transitions.
+This is because we define the states based on distinct actions each state is performing, where the distinct actions are triggered by outputs emitted from transitions.
-We did not make each state in the [travel quiz flowchart](http://www.nomadwallet.com/afford-travel-quiz-personality/) as an individual state.
+You may have wondered why we did not create each state in the [travel quiz flowchart](http://www.nomadwallet.com/afford-travel-quiz-personality/) as an individual state, e.g., `ASK_CAREER_QUESTION`, `ASK_WORKING_ABROAD_QUESTION`, `ASK_FAMILY_QUESTION`, etc.
-This is because we represent all states that behave the same except the sentence the robot says at a state, which we factor out as the variable `currentSentence` (not shown in the diagram), with the single `SAY` state to make the FSM compact.
+This is because representing the states that behave the same except the sentence the robot says with a single `SAY` state with a variable `currentSentence` (not shown in the diagram) yields the simpler, more maintainable FSM.

+The inputs can be considered as the events that could occur in each state and are originated from actions, e.g., `SAY_DONE`, sensors, e.g., `DETECTED_FACE`, or external systems, e.g. `START`.
-We represent the input in similar manner by representing it as a type-value pair.
+We represent an input as a type-value pair.
-For example, the `LISTEN` to `SAY` transition will update the `currentSentence` variable appropriately based on the value of the `VALID_RESPONSE` type input which can be "yes" or "no" (input values are not shown in the graph).
+For example, the `VALID_RESPONSE` type input is paired with a value "yes" or "no", which is used to determine the transition between `LISTEN` to `SAY` (input values are not shown in the graph).

 Now, let's update the FSM to express the first additional behavior mentioned above: looking at a person only when the robot is waiting for a person's response.